 Everyone attending the party may adore the graduate, but they all come from different parts of life.
 Ask friends and family to bring their favorite photos and display them all in one enormous collage.

 You can use pallet boards to create a striking backdrop for your best shots.
 And don't limit yourself to photos alone: consider adding items like sports uniforms, notable school projects, and medals.

 You can celebrate like you're in a modern art museum with giant statement balloons.
 Cut out large numbers to highlight the graduation year and hang them on streamers dangling from an enormous balloon.
 Once they're floating in your room, these colorful creations can seem almost magical.

 08 of 12

 Say It In Writing

-Looking for the perfect graduation picture?
-This DIY speech bubble allows guests to tell the graduate what they really feel — from "Congrats!" to "Keep in touch!"
-Or create a fun photo shoot by scribbling "I'm done!" on the chalkboard, like blogger The Paper Curator did for her graduate friend.
-This simple craft only needs some scrap cardboard and chalkboard paint.Continue to 9 of 12 below.
+This DIY speech bubble allows guests to send best wishes to the graduate—from "Congrats!" to "Keep in touch!"
+And your graduate can create a fun photo shoot by scribbling "I'm done!" on the chalkboard.
+To create this simple craft, you only need some scrap cardboard, chalkboard paint, and chalk.Continue to 9 of 12 below.

 09 of 12